activeprospect/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ]  This pull request has a descriptive title and information useful to a reviewer.
 There may be a screenshot or screencast attached
 - [ ]  At least two engineers have been added as "Reviewers" on the pull request
 - [ ]  Changes have been reviewed by at least two other engineers
-- [ ]  Issue from task tracker has a link to this pull request and/or this PR has a link to the issue.
+- [ ]  Issue from Clubhouse has a link to this pull request
+- [ ]  This PR has a link to the issue in Clubhouse